Skip to content

 TIP

 Exceptions are different from interrupts.
 Exceptions are triggered by CPU instructions that cause something wrong.
 Interrupts are triggered by devices outside of the CPU, such as a timer, a disk, or a network interface controller.
-The mcause CSR helps the operating system understand which particular interrupt or exception needs to be handled.
+The mcause CSR helps the operating system understand which interrupt or exception needs to be handled.

 The ecall exception

-In egos-2000, ecall is used in library/syscall/syscall.c.
-Specifically, asm("ecall") will raise an environment call exception and then the CPU will jump to trap_entry as what you have seen in P2. trap_entry calls kernel_entry which further calls excp_entry, and excp_entry handles system calls within the if statement using this condition: (id >= EXCP_ID_ECALL_U && id <= EXCP_ID_ECALL_M).
-EXCP_ID_ECALL_U and EXCP_ID_ECALL_M are defined as 8 and 11 respectively according to Table 23.
-Take a look at how mcause has been read and used in trap_entry and kernel_entry.
+You can find ecall in library/syscall/syscall.c of egos-2000.
+After asm("ecall") raises an environment call exception, the CPU jumps to trap_entry, as you saw in P2. trap_entry calls kernel_entry, which calls excp_entry, and excp_entry handles system calls in this condition: (id >= EXCP_ID_ECALL_U && id <= EXCP_ID_ECALL_M).
+EXCP_ID_ECALL_U and EXCP_ID_ECALL_M are defined as 8 and 11, respectively, according to Table 23.
+Read trap_entry and kernel_entry yourself and see how mcause is used.

 TIP